WooCommerce Setup

 Sync Products and Images

-After saving credentials, click Sync Products & Images to:
+After saving the connection, click Sync Products & Images to:

 - Download all product data (names, prices, descriptions, variations, stock)